electron/electronjs.org-old/data/blog/electron-5-0.md

 ### System colors access for macOS

-Three functions were changes or added to `systemPreferences` to access macOS systems colors.
-Those functions are:
+These functions were changed or added to `systemPreferences` to access macOS systems colors:
 * `systemPreferences.getAccentColor`
 * `systemPreferences.getColor`
 * `systemPreferences.getSystemColor`

 ### Process memory information

 The function `process.getProcessMemoryInfo` has been added to get memory usage statistics about the current process.

 ### Additional filtering for remote APIs